Charlie Rose Now: Age, Wife, Net Worth, Dead, Alive, 2025

 What Happened To Charlie Rose?

-Even in his 70s, people considered Charlie as one of the best, if not the best interviewer in the whole world.
+Even in his 70s, many regarded Charlie as one of the best, if not the best, interviewers in the world.

-Charlie interviewed Bashar al-Assad, the Syrian president cum dictator who has been in power since 2000.
+Charlie interviewed Bashar al-Assad, the Syrian president and dictator who has ruled since 2000.

-That interview earned Rose Peabody Award, one of the most honorable awards in journalism.
+That interview won Rose a Peabody Award, which many consider one of the most respected awards in journalism.

 But things changed.

-During that time, Charlie served as a host for three different shows.
-The Charlie Rose Show, Charlie Rose The Week, and CBS This Morning.
+At that time, Charlie hosted three different shows: The Charlie Rose Show, Charlie Rose The Week, and CBS This Morning.

 Charlie Rose with Claire Danes